ANCIR/PanamaPapers/main.md

-About This Project: The Panama Papers
+The Panama Papers: About this project
 --------------------